A great dessert makes your tastebuds tingle. It makes you want to eat it.

 For basic ice cream scoops, start by lowering your freezer temperature by a few degrees.
 Scoop out five or six scoops of ice cream.
 Place them on a cookie sheet lined with parchment paper and stick them back in the freezer for at least twenty minutes.

-A nice trick is to place your bowl or dessert vessels in the freezer as well.
-This gives them a nicely frosted look.
-Just look out for any water stains from condensation on your linens, if you’re using them.
+A nice trick is to place your serving dish in the freezer as well.
+This gives them a nice frosted look.
+Pay attention to any water stains from condensation on your linens, if you’re using them.

 When you pre-scoop the ice cream, you may find it loses that freshly scooped look and becomes rather stiff looking.